How do I treat my sinus infection?

 Medical Treatments for Sinusitis

 There are a number of medical treatments that can help reduce sinus pain and inflammation.
-Antibiotics, ibuprofen, decongestants, allergy medications, steroids and in some cases, surgery may be the best and most effective and lasting course of treatment.
-To learn more about medical treatment for sinusitis read our relevant article.
+Antibiotics, ibuprofen, decongestants, allergy medications, steroids and in some cases, sinus surgery may be the best and most effective and lasting course of treatment.

 What types of home remedies are available to treat and prevent sinusitis?